-To measure student progress, students will be tested in accordance with State standards and District policy.
-District tests are given to students to monitor progress and determine educational mastery levels.
-These tests are used to help the staff determine instructional needs.
-Classroom tests will be used to assess student progress and assign grades.
+To measure student progress, students will be tested in accordance with state standards and district policy.
+Unless exempted, each student will be expected to take the annual state standardized tests.
+Although make-up dates are scheduled, unnecessary absences should be avoided.
+Classroom tests or other forms of assessment will be used to determine student progress and assign grades.
 These are selected or prepared by teachers to assess how well the students have achieved specific objectives.
+Vocational and interest surveys may be given to identify particular areas of student interest or talent.
 If necessary, intelligence tests, speech and language evaluations, individually administered achievement tests, and other special testing services are available to students needing these services.

 Depending on the type of testing, specific information and/or parent consent may need to be obtained.
-Richland Elementary will not violate the rights of consent and privacy of a student participating in any form of evaluation.
+The rights of consent and privacy of a student participating in any form of evaluation will not be violated.